 Dr Leonard Ong consults most days at Forestville and offers Saturday appointments.
-Dr Ong also consults at Macquarie University Hospital Ophthalmology Clinic and is a Clinical Lecturer at the Australian School of Advanced Medicine, Macquarie University.
+Dr Ong also consults at Macquarie University Hospital Ophthalmology Clinic and is a Clinical Lecturer at the Department of Clinical Medicine, Faculty of Medicine and Health Sciences, Macquarie University.

-Dr Ong is a visiting Ophthalmic Surgeon at Dalcross Adventist Hospital, Macquarie University Hospital and Chatswood Private Hospital.
+Dr Ong is a visiting Ophthalmic Surgeon at Macquarie University Hospital and the Chatswood Private Hospital, Chatswood..

-Dr Geoffrey Painter completed his medical training at the University of Sydney and Royal North Shore Hospital.
-He then undertook Ophthalmology training at Sydney Eye Hospital.
-He attained Fellowship in Cataract and Glaucoma Surgery at Addenbrooks Hospital in Cambridge, UK.
-Dr Painter has been in private practice in Gordon since 1993, in General Ophthalmology with special interest in Cataract Surgery and Glaucoma.
+A/Prof. Geoffrey Painter completed his medical training at the University of Sydney and Royal North Shore Hospital following which he undertook Ophthalmology training at Sydney Eye Hospital.
+He then proceeded to a Fellowship in Cataract and Glaucoma Surgery at Addenbrooke’s Hospital in Cambridge, UK.

 Cataract / General / Glaucoma